uncharted-distil/duke/README.md

 https://github.com/idio/wiki2vec

-Untar it in the top-level folder of this project
+Untar it at a preferred location and note it.
+Open main.py and modify embedding_path variable to the aforementioned location.

-Second, go to https://datadrivendiscovery.org/data/seed_datasets_current/, download the dataset you want and put it in the darpa_data/seeds subfolder
+Using python3.5+, pip3 install required libraries in requirements.txt.

-Third, make sure to use python 3.5+ and be sure to get gensim installed via `pip3 install gensim`
+Identify a dataset of interest, and specify its path in main.py.

 Finally, run it as follows, and enjoy the magic...

 ```bash
 python3 main.py